AbderrahmaneLahrichi/Tic_Tac_Toe-Game/README.md

 ## Setting Up the Game
-•	Follow the directions and steps on https://phoenixnap.com/kb/how-to-install-python-3-windows to get python set up first
+- Follow the directions and steps on https://phoenixnap.com/kb/how-to-install-python-3-windows to get python set up first
-•	Install and IDE like Visual Studio Code or whichever you prefer.
+- Install and IDE like Visual Studio Code or whichever you prefer.

-##Install Pygame
+## Install Pygame
 ```bash
 	pip install pygame
 ```